Search results

 ExpirationTime Token expiration time.
 (In the EmbedConfig.json file, the default token expiration time is 10000 seconds)

-5. Open your React with ASP.NET Core project in Visual Studio Code and install all dependent packages, using the following command npm install.
+5. Open your React with ASP.NET Core project in Visual Studio Code and install all dependent packages by using the following command npm install.

 6. Execute the command dotnet restore to restore the necessary packages.
 Once the packages have been restored, use the dotnet build command to build the project.

-7. Run your React with ASP.NET Core sample with the command dotnet run in Visual Studio Code.
+7. Run your React with ASP.NET Core sample by using the command dotnet run in Visual Studio Code.

-8. The dashboard can be editable in design mode and create a new dashboard with the following changes in the renderDashboard() method.
+8. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the renderDashboard() method.

 dashboardId Provide the dashboard ID of the dashboard you want to embed in view or edit mode.
 In order to create a new dashboard, please exclude this specific property.